2018ik/2018ik.github.io/_cn/zhishi.markdown

 When combined, 职事 generally refers to a "ministry" or "service" within a formal context, especially in religious, governmental, or organizational settings.
 It implies a role or duty performed as part of a service to others or to an institution.
 The term can be associated with responsibilities or functions that are carried out as part of one's official role, often in a context where service to others is a key component.

-## Example Usage

-马可福音主要的是记载主在加利利的**职事**。

-The Gospel of Mark is mainly a record of the Lord’s ministry in Galilee.